The

 In the center of the floor there's a dais, with a broad cushion on the

-saw the orange, stripey form of Captain Boots, standing, with his
+the orange, stripey form of Captain Boots, standing, with his orange eyes

-orange eyes wide open, glaring his orange glare down at the rest of the
+wide open, glaring his orange glare down at the rest of the room.

 who

-divided on this, some feeling they should have the "privilege" of being
+on this, some feeling they should have the "privilege" of being crew

-crew members, with others feeling they should have the "right" to be
+members, with others feeling they should have the "right" to be carried as

 At some point Dad stopped saying anything, and just looked down at the